larrytheliquid/infir/README.md

 You can build the paper in the `paper` directory with a command like:

-`agda --latex-dir=. -i /PATH/TO/AGDA-STDLIB/src/ -i . --latex infir.lagda && pdflatex infir.texagda --latex-dir=. -i /PATH/TO/AGDA-STDLIB/src/ -i . --latex infir.lagda && pdflatex infir.tex`
+`agda --latex-dir=. -i /PATH/TO/AGDA-STDLIB/src/ -i . --latex infir.lagda && pdflatex infir.tex`

 Standalone code